pingidentity/pipeline-example-infrastructure/README.md

 - Set up template repo
   - click "Use This Template" to add it as a repository on your account.
   - git clone the new repo to `~/projects/devops/pingidentity-devops-reference-pipeline`
+  > IMPORTANT: The folder name and is hardcoded in following commands.
 - Publicly Accessible Kubernetes Cluster - the cluster must be _publicly accessible_ to use free [Github Actions Hosted Runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#about-github-hosted-runners).
 If you cannot use a publicly accessible cluster, look into [Self-hosted Runners](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)